phottovy/customer_analytics/README.md

 Galvanize Data Science Immersive | Capstone #3 | September 2018

+This is part two of my capstone project using this dataset.
+Part one can be found [here][1].

 ### Pat Hottovy
 #### Data Scientist
 Email: p.hottovy@gmail.com
 Linkedin: [in/patrick-hottovy](https://www.linkedin.com/in/patrick-hottovy/)

-This is part two of my capstone project.
-Part one can be found [here][1].

 ## Table of Contents